 - Loughborough University - Their current dates and how to book on to them can be found here.

 - University of Leicester - there are open days throughout June, July, September and October.
 Full details and the booking form can be found here.

-- Advanced and Higher Apprenticeships - check the websites of companies you're interested in, look out for adverts in local papers, and look at the OPEN DAYS list for FE Colleges on the Information and Guidance section
+- Advanced and Higher Apprenticeships - check the websites of companies you're interested in, look out for adverts in local papers and look at the open days for FE Colleges.

 Useful contacts are:

 http://propel.org.uk/ (Provides comprehensive information about what each University across the Country is able to offer a care leaver)